Skip to content

 Most of us think of pirates when the word Caribbean pops up in a conversation.
 Well, if you ever think of tracing the history of pirates, you’ll find their roots starting at Barbados island.
-And, they’re not just stories that we see in fictional books; they’re real.
+And they’re not just stories we see in fictional books; they’re real.
 There may be a lot of intriguing details in the history of pirates, yet Barbados has more than just tales of pirates.

-Rare wildlife is a common sight on this marvelous island; you’ll be introduced to a world of animals you never knew existed.
-With being home to the renowned Crop Over Festival and birthplace of rum, Barbados has endless attractions to offer.
+Rare wildlife is a common sight on this marvellous island; you’ll be introduced to a world of animals you never knew existed.
+With being home to the renowned Crop Over Festival and the birthplace of rum, Barbados has endless attractions to offer.
 It should be on your to-do list or, even better, your next destination.
 Check out this fascinating list of all the things you can do on this superb island.

 Step Back in Time at the Sunbury Plantation House